-Using the printable below and a sheet of shiny, gold coloured wrapping paper, make up the pretend gold rhythm coins, each with a different rhythm on the reverse side.
+Use the printable below to make as many coins as you need.
+Stick the sheets to shiny, gold coloured wrapping paper and make up the rhythm coins gold on one side and with different rhythms on the reverse side.
 Choose rhythms which are appropriate to the age of the children – there are a mixture of abilities on the sheet below.
 Once you get the idea, you may want to add some more of your own and you can make your own Michael finnigan stick puppet for the Michael Finnegan volunteer to hold.

 - Before starting to play the game make sure the children are all familiar with the rhythms on the coins.

 - First read out and clap each rhythm together.

 - Then, sitting in a circle hand out a coin to each child.

 - Pass some sticks around the circle and each child taps the rhythm on their coin.